Loading...

 Use Milk Alternatives

-Consider using unsweetened almond milk or oat milk instead of regular milk, as these alternatives may have less impact on your blood sugar.
+Consider using unsweetened almond milk or soy milk instead of regular milk, as they often contain fewer carbohydrates.

 healthspan-mbl